-Tzahi I. Yagur is a Partner and the Head of the Antitrust and Competition Group and the Project Finance (BOT-PFI Projects) Group at Pearl Cohen’s Tel Aviv Office.
+Tzahi I. Yagur is a Partner and the Head of the Antitrust and Competition Group at Pearl Cohen’s Tel Aviv Office.

 In addition, Tzahi provides advice on a wide array of antitrust issues to Israeli and foreign clients.
 Tzahi was one of the final nominees to the position of the Israel Antitrust Commissioner in 2015.
 Tzahi serves as an adjacent lecturer of Antitrust Law and Mergers and Acquisitions in the Law School and the Business School of the Netanya Academic College.